wpswings/membership-for-woocommerce/README.txt

 22. Send Quick Notifications

 == Changelog ==

+= 2.6.0 - Released on 25 September 2024 =
+* New : Compatible with Booking Plugin
+* New : Option to change Membership tab layout
+* New : Compatible with latest WP( 6.6.2 ) & WC( 9.3.2 )

 = 2.5.3 - Released on 27 August 2024 =
 * New : Compatible with latest WP(6.6.1) & WC(9.2.3)